What Training Engagement Really Means — and How to Earn It

 Where would a story bring a point to life — and make it memorable?

-I promise you that your real-life stories and examples will become some of your most valuable teaching tools.
+Your real-life stories and examples will become some of your most valuable teaching tools.

 Some Trainers like to run ‘fun’ activities.
 Others tell stories that make people laugh but have little to do with the focus of the training.